asseco-pst/watch-your-language/callbacks-and-promises.md

 - If the call is done successfully then the callback for success (`.done`) and `always` will execute
 - If the call is done but an error happens the callback for `fail` is executed
 - `jQuery` is being used here for sintax simplicity, this can also be done using `fetch` or `XMLHttpRequest`
-- This code has a problem, if we wanted to use the response outside the call back we would have syncronism problems, this will be handled ahead in ["Promises"](#promises).
+- This code has a problem, if we wanted to use the response outside the callback we would have syncronism problems, this will be handled ahead in ["Promises"](#promises).

 ```javascript
 $.ajax( "myurl" )